samueldsingh/data-engineering/day-4.md

 ![reference1](https://github.com/samueldsingh/python-dev-90-days-bootcamp/assets/62851341/10d08de5-dcdc-4476-af1f-c8bf7d2a6569)

 The ```del()``` statement doesn’t delete objects, it removes the name (and reference) to the object.
 When the reference count is zero, the object is deleted from the system by the garbage collection.

+**Pros:** Reference counting are easy to implement because programmers don’t have to worry about deleting objects when they are no longer used.

+**Cons:** The most important issue in reference counting garbage collection is that it doesn’t work in cyclical references.

+Cyclical reference is a situation in which an object refers to itself.
+The simplest cyclical reference is appending a list to itself.

+Reference counting alone can not destroy objects with cyclic references.
+If the reference count is not zero, the object cannot be deleted.
+The solution to this problem is the second garbage collection method.

+2. Generational Garbage Collection:
+It is a type of **trace-based garbage collection**.
+It can break cyclic references and delete the unused objects even if they are referred by themselves.

+**How does generational Garbage Collection work?**
+Python keeps track of every object in memory.
+3 lists are created when a program is run.
+Generation 0, 1, and 2 lists.

+Newly created objects are put in the Generation 0 list.
+A list is created for objects to discard.
+Reference cycles are detected.
+If an object has no outside references it is discarded.
+The objects who survived after this process are put in the Generation 1 list.
+The same steps are applied to the Generation 1 list.
+Survivals from the Generation 1 list are put in the Generation 2 list.
+The objects in the Generation 2 list stay there until the end of the program execution.